 The levels of testosterone in the blood are affected by aging.
 As a man gets older, his levels of both free testosterone and overall testosterone naturally drop.
 What is considered a normal free testosterone level is determined by a man's age.
 The same goes for overall testosterone levels.

 Testosterone peaks in a man's late teens, and starts to gradually decline after the age of 30.
 At this stage, testosterone levels will decline by about 1% each year.
 Testosterone is measured by nanograms per deciliter.
-For healthy adult men, the normal range is considered to be between 264-914 ng/dL.

 While testosterone levels do naturally drop over the years, not all decreases in testosterone are non-problematic.
 Low testosterone is a medical condition, occurring when the amount of testosterone in the blood drops below the normal range.